 Upon completion of the course you will:

-- orient them about the possibilities and design principles of more intensive aquaculture techniques such as recirculating aquaculture systems (RAS);
+- Gain up-to-date insights about the possibilities and design principles of more intensive aquaculture techniques such as recirculating aquaculture systems (RAS);

-- make them familiar with better management practices and certification standards that are growing in importance on the western food market.
+- Be familiar with better management practices and with certification standards.

 For who is this course?

 The course is intended for mid-career professionals, dealing with aquaculture development in developing countries, for example policy makers, civil servants, researchers, teachers, extension officers, farm managers, NGO staff members and private sector representatives.
 Participants need to have a relevant education and at least 3 years of work experience in aquaculture.
 Proficiency in English is required.

 Course programme in more detail

 On a global scale aquaculture has been growing steadily over the past decades.
 The number of products resulting from aquaculture is soon expected to overtake the number of products supplied by capture fisheries.
 Besides from an increasing world population, the global demand for fish or aquatic products is also driven by a growing awareness of the positive impact of consumption of fish and other aquatic products on human health due to the presence of unsaturated fatty acids, micro-nutrients and high protein level.
 In Europe and North America the local production is not sufficient to meet the demand for fishery products.
 Fish and other seafood have become very important export commodities for Vietnam, Bangladesh, Thailand and other countries.
 Especially in East, South and S.E.
 Asia aquaculture is a well-established and fast-growing sector; these regions together contribute 88% to the global aquaculture production (FAO, 2014).

 Application for this course

 On top of this page you can apply for the course Responsible Aquaculture Development for Food Security and Economic Progress.
 Depending on your nationality, your organisation and the type of course you wish to join, your eligibility and the application procedures may differ.
 Find out more about the requirements and the application process.